 - The behaviour creates a risk to health and safety.

 The following conduct may constitute bullying:

-It’s important to note that the unreasonable behaviour must be repeated to fit the definition, but it does not have to be exactly the same specific type of unreasonable behaviour.
-So, if an employee is subject to belittling comments in one instance, and given unreasonable work expectations in another instance, together that could be repeated unreasonable behaviour which is bullying where it causes a risk to health or safety.
+It’s important to note that the unreasonable behaviour must be repeated for it to fit the definition, but it does not have to be the same specific type of unreasonable behaviour every time.
+So, if an employee is subject to belittling comments in one instance, and given unreasonable work expectations in another instance, together that could be repeated unreasonable behaviour.

 The health and safety risk

-Some bullying could be physically violent, or otherwise involve subjecting a worker to a physical safety risk at their workplace.
-However, bullying will often cause psychological and stress-related risks to health and safety.
-If you are a worker who is suffering stress due to bullying, it’s not necessary to have a GP’s or psychologist’s diagnosis, but that might help show the health and safety risk that could arise from continued bullying.
+Some bullying could be physically violent, or involve subjecting a worker to a physical safety risk at their workplace.
+However, bullying may also involve psychological and stress-related risks to health and safety.
+If you are a worker who is suffering stress due to bullying, it’s not necessary to have a doctor or psychologist’s diagnosis, but that might help show the health and safety risk that has arisen from continued bullying.

 What’s not bullying?

 “Reasonable management action” will not be held to be bullying.
-What is reasonable will depend on the facts: management action like performance appraisals, giving warnings or changing a worker’s roster can be reasonable or unreasonable depending on the circumstances, and it will be the Commission’s task to balance people’s views as to what is and what isn’t reasonable.
+What is reasonable will depend on the facts: management action like performance appraisals, giving warnings or changing a worker’s roster can be reasonable or unreasonable depending on the circumstances, and it will be the Commission’s task to balance these factors.

 Who and where?

 The bully in question doesn’t have to be employed by the same employer as the bullied worker, the important thing is that the bullying occurred “at work” – that is, at a place at which work activities are done.
 Employees of some employers cannot use this process if they are not employed by corporations or certain other entities.
 For example, if you are employed by a sole trader, you are most likely not covered by the anti-bullying jurisdiction.